christianfosli/snake/README.md

 ## Architecture 🏗

-The system consists of 3 parts, which are all defined in this repository.
+The system consists of 3 parts

  * Front-end application where snake is implemented with rust/webassembly

- * Azure functions for setting and fetching highscores from a SQL Server database
+ * Azure functions for setting and fetching highscores from a database

- * MS SQL Server database
+ * MongoDB database

+ **TODO: Update the diagram after switching DB provider**
  ![architecture diagram](./architecture.svg)

-We use a server-less approach, where the majority of the code is front-end.
+We use a serverless approach, where the majority of the code is front-end.

 ## Development 🐳